 - Prices are $15/gallon (which is about 5 pounds).
 Cash, Venmo, Paypal or check.

-- Can you walk on uneven gound?
+- Can you walk on uneven ground?
 We have rolling to level terrain that is kept mowed.
-The grass is dewey in the morning so wear waterproof shoes.
+The grass is dewy in the morning so wear waterproof shoes.

 - Bring your own water as we do not have any source for drinking water here.